verowangari/Bank-simulator-challenge/README.md

 [Veronica Muriithi]

 ### Description
-A python script that operates as a bank simulator, by allowing deposits, withdrawals and transfers and calculating final balances.
+A python program that operates as a bank simulator, by allowing deposits, withdrawals and transfers and calculating final balances.

 ## User Stories
 The users given can perform the following actions: